DarkGhostHunter/Larapoke/README.md

 ## How does it work?

-Larapoke pokes your App with a HTTP HEAD request to the `/poke` route at given intervals.
+Larapoke pokes your App with an HTTP `HEAD` request to the `/poke` route at given intervals.
 In return, while your application renews the session lifetime, it sends an `HTTP 204` status code, which is an OK Response without body.

 This amounts to **barely 800 bytes sent!**